artefactual-labs/cakematica/blondies.md

 ## Method

-1. Heat oven to 350°F. Butter an 8×8-inch baking pan, or line the bottom and two sides of one with parchment paper, buttering the exposed parts.
+1. Heat oven to 350°F (around 175°C).
+Butter an 8×8-inch (20cm x 20cm) baking pan, or line the bottom and two sides of one with parchment paper, buttering the exposed parts.
 2. Melt butter in a small saucepan; I like to keep cooking it, stirring occasionally, until it becomes toasty and browned at the bottom and has an